utiscc/utiscc.github.io/index.md

 ## Further resources on using UTIs

 - [Uniform Type Identifiers](https://developer.apple.com/documentation/uniformtypeidentifiers) – Apple's documentation on UTIs
-- [Uniform Type Identifiers — a reintroduction](https://developer.apple.com/videos/play/tech-talks/10696) – a tech talk (video) clarifying a few things missing from the Apple docs
+- [Uniform Type Identifiers — a reintroduction](https://developer.apple.com/videos/play/tech-talks/10696) – a Tech Talk (video) clarifying a few things missing from the Apple docs
 - [Wikipedia article on UTIs](https://en.wikipedia.org/wiki/Uniform_Type_Identifier)

+## Some general information on declaring your own UTIs (file types)

+A few things picked up from the aforementioned Tech Talk:

+- All system-known UTIs are stored inside `/System/Library/CoreServices/CoreTypes.bundle`
+- New regular file types should at least conform to "public.data", or to "com.apple.package" if they're a bundle directory.
+- If you introduce a new document file type, one that the user would interact with, then add "public.content" to its conforming types.